promregator/promregator/docs/upgradev1.md

 ## Switch to new Proxy Nomenclature

 Check, if you still use the old `cf.proxyHost` or `cf.proxyPort` configuration options.
 They are deprecated since long.
-In case you do, rename those configuration attributes to `cf.proxy.host` and `cf.proxy.port`.
+In case you do, rename those configuration attributes to `cf.proxy.host` and `cf.proxy.port` respectively.

 In case you have both attribute variants set, you may safely delete `cf.proxyHost` and `cf.proxyPort`: The new one's took precedence in the past anyway.

+## Switch to new Scraping Limiting Nomenclature

+Check, if you still use the old `promregator.endpoint.maxProcessingTime` or `promregator.endpoint.threads` configuration option.
+They are deprecated since long.
+In case you do, rename those configuration attributes to `promregator.scraping.maxProcessingTime` and `promregator.scraping.threads`.

+In case you have both attribute variants set, you may safely delete `promregator.endpoint.maxProcessingTime` and `promregator.endpoint.threads`: The new one's took precedence in the past anyway.

 ## Switch to Caffeine Cache